Let me start off by saying that I don’t like being black.

 In fact, if I did have the choice—as in, I could switch to any body at any point in my life—I’d go back to when I was a little kid and shove a white boy out of his skin so quick his soul would break a hip.

 And then I’d move forward with my current non-fantastical aspiration to live as stress-free and enjoyable a life as possible.
-And I’m guessing I’d have a whole lot more success in my new white skin.
+And I’m guessing I’d have a whole lot more success in my new white skin than I have in the life I’ve lived so far.

 …Now, let me clarify by saying no, I don’t hate myself.